openshift-labs/learn-katacoda/apicurio/step01.md

 `curl localhost:8080/api/artifacts`{{execute}}

-You'll get response as follows because no schemas have been added to the schema registry:
+You'll get response as follows which makes sense because no schemas have been added to the schema registry:

 `[]`

 **BEWARE:** Sometimes it can take a minute or two for Apricurio to initialize in the Katacoda VM.
-Thus, you might have to click the `curl` command described above in Step 3 a few times to get the expected response.
+Thus, you might have to click the `curl` command shown above in Step 3 a few times to get the expected response.

 ---